lichkitsch/campaigns/rules_rewrite.md

 You can rearrange your starting stat scores once.
 When leveling up, add 1 point to any one stat with less than 5.

 ## Action Rolls
 Roll `1d20+stat` for actions with uncertain outcomes.
-The target to beat depends on the GM's action roll and the obstacle's rank.
+The target to beat is set by the GM and is based on the obstacle's rank.
 Rolling higher than the target results in a positive outcome and rolling lower results in a negative outcome.
 Ties result in a mixed outcome.

 ## Heart Points
 With positive outcomes against an obstacle, roll your **damage dice** and subtract the result from the target's **heart points (HP)**.
 When an obstacle's HP reaches zero it is no longer a threat.